jhoegger/ShinyCar/slides/ShinyCar.md

 About the Plots
 ========================================================

-The application also provides a to allow the user to see the impact of changing the sliders for number of cylinders and gears
+The application also allows the user to see the impact of changing the sliders for number of cylinders and gears

 ![Box Plot](ShinyCar-figure/plots.png)